FIT2082/28793420_RESEARCH_NOTEBOOK/Week4.md

 Furthermore, the meeting also provided an insight of what literature is out there in relation to VR navigation.
 Our supervisors gave us a few ideas to explore.

-#Project Specification
+# Project Specification
 After discussing the project specification with the supervisors, we established a general structure for it.
 Certain sections were particualrly useful towards our understanding of the project and also gave us a better idea of what direction we want to head towards.
-When I read through different literature, it has many great ideas which we can use and also add to our literature collection for further analysis.
+When we read through different literature, it had many great ideas which we can use and also add to our literature collection for further analysis.

-#Plan next week
+# Goals Next Week
 - Continue learning Unity
 - Clean up scanned model
 - Implement basic navigation in Unity